 Countries with Hundreds of Languages

-Throughout the world, the languages are not equally distributed.
+Throughout the world, languages are not equally distributed.
 Some countries record a higher number of spoken languages than others.
 They include:

 Papua New Guinea